SunTzusTeacher/BoundingBox/README.md

 ---
 ## BoundingBox
-Using opensource API https://overpass-turbo.eu/ I utlized it to buiild a query for for service yards.
-Then I needed to manipulate the data from the export to make Geofences for North America.
+Using opensource API https://overpass-turbo.eu/ I was able to pull about 140 MB of GEOJSON data.
+Needed to develop a script to manipulate the data from the api to provide usable geofence cordinates for all of North America.
 ---